A playground for mastering intelligent control systems

 That’s where the power of Moab comes into play: engineers from various backgrounds can realize the potential of Project Bonsai, mastering the skills needed to implement intelligent control systems and exploring the value they hold.

 Creating Moab was a holistic, interdisciplinary effort.
 From programming the software to designing the hardware, collaboration guided our process.
-At every stage, the experience of the end-user was considered, while keeping in mind business, design, and manufacturing constraints.
+At every stage, the end-user's experience was considered while keeping in mind business, design, and manufacturing constraints.

 Moab’s success is determined by how well it learns to balance the ball over time.
-Creating a Moab prototype allowed the software team to write code and test components, helping to push the design forward.
+Creating a Moab prototype allowed the software team to write code and test components, pushing the design forward.
 Using a prototype-first methodology, we translated abstract ideas and concepts into a testable physical product, where software development efforts supported the ultimate hardware experience.

 Working with an experienced overseas manufacturer streamlined our process.
 We initially used the process of injection molding, shooting Moab’s metal mold with liquid hot plastic that cooled, forming the part.
 This allowed our team to see through the plastic to test fitting and alignment, confirming that the specifications were exact before getting them into the correct color, material, and finish.

 The packaging is one of the first experiences a customer has with a product.
-We wanted the simplicity, clarity, and sophistication of Moab to reflect what customers first see when it arrives.
+We wanted Moab's simplicity, clarity, and sophistication to reflect what customers first see when it arrives.